 Fuck that bitch!

 Aziz Ansari, in his first standup Special since he was falsely accused of sexual assault on a date gone awry, should have opened his show with, “Fuck that bitch!”

 Because his comedy has been ruined by the accusation of that anonymous cunt!
 A year after the furor, he’s back on stage in AZIZ ANSARI: RIGHT NOW, but he’s not all there.
 And he’s not concerned with “right now” so much as re-litigating “back then.”
 This once-energetic performer, who used to challenge Chris Rock in the panther energy stakes, stays mostly seated and sedated on a stool, in a clunky one-shot where we see him in the foreground, with the background all in focus as well, showing stage exits and crew silhouettes.
 What the hell kind of…?

 Filmed at the Brooklyn Academy of Music in May 2019, Spike Jonze directs, actually manning the up-close Steadicam onstage.
 Even before Aziz puts us off-balance by addressing his accusation (early in the set, because – elephant in the room), Spike has already made us feel uncomfortable with this weird non-subjective framing!
 Spike is no novice, so this is obviously intentional.

 Then there’s the stage dressing: there IS none.
 Completely bare, we can see from the rafters to the back wall (and all the aforementioned exits and worklights back there).
 And Aziz is presented no different, dressed like a bum, in Metallica t-shirt, jeans and running shoes.
 (I guess they didn’t want any distraction or facade to ruin the metaphor of him “baring himself.”)
 Watch any one of Aziz’s other standup Specials – he’s a snazzy-suit guy.
 But now, his minders are re-imagining him as an Everyman.
 Why?
 Because his snazzy persona was the seductive pickup artist, his 2015 book Modern Romance: An Investigation only enhancing his image as a Ladies’ Man.
-But seductive doesn’t sell in times of #MeToo.
+But seductive doesn’t sell in the idiotic times of #MeToo.